syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChipGroup with ItemHeight](images/customization_images/chipgroup_itemheight_image.png)

- N> Default value of ItemHeight  is [`double.NaN`]
+N> The default value of ItemHeight is [`double.NaN`].

 ## ShowIcon

-You can enable the icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ShowIcon.html) property to know whether any image appears to the SfChipGroup.
+You can enable the icon image using the [`ShowIcon`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChipGroup~ShowIcon.html) property to know whether any image appears on the SfChipGroup.

 {% tabs %}